geodezyx.time_series package

 - mean_posi(coortype='XYZ', outtype='point', mean_type='median')

-Method to determine the mean position of the TimeSerie
+Calculate the mean position of the TimeSerie.

 - Parameters:

-coortype (TYPE, optional) – The coordinates type.
+coortype (str, optional) – Coordinate type for calculation (‘XYZ’, ‘FLH’, ‘ENU’, ‘UTM’).
 The default is ‘XYZ’.

-outtype (TYPE, optional) – ‘point’ or ‘tuple’.
+outtype (str, optional) – Output format (‘point’ for Point object, ‘tuple’ for coordinates).
 The default is ‘point’.

-mean_type (TYPE, optional) – ‘mean’ or ‘median’.
+mean_type (str, optional) – Type of mean (‘mean’ or ‘median’).
 The default is ‘median’.

 - Return type:

-Point or coordinates tuple
+Point or tuple

 - meta_set(path='', stat='STAT', name='')

-Set meta data about the TimeSerie
+Set metadata about the TimeSerie.

 - Parameters:

-path (str, optional) – file path.
+path (str, optional) – File path.
 The default is ‘’.

-stat (str, optional) – station 4-char. code.
+stat (str, optional) – Station 4-character code.
 The default is ‘STAT’.

 - Return type: